MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Robustness of Deep Neural Networks: A Survey from a Formal Verification Perspective. [[paper]](https://arxiv.org/abs/2206.12227)
+  - Mark Huasong Meng, Guangdong Bai, Sin Gee Teo, Zhe Hou, Yan Xiao, Yun Lin, Jin Song Dong.
+  - Key Word: Adversarial Robustness; Survey.
+  - <details><summary>Digest</summary> We survey existing literature in adversarial robustness verification for neural networks and collect 39 diversified research works across machine learning, security, and software engineering domains.
+We systematically analyze their approaches, including how robustness is formulated, what verification techniques are used, and the strengths and limitations of each technique.
+We provide a taxonomy from a formal verification perspective for a comprehensive understanding of this topic.
+We classify the existing techniques based on property specification, problem reduction, and reasoning strategies.

+- Measuring Representational Robustness of Neural Networks Through Shared Invariances. [[paper]](https://arxiv.org/abs/2206.11939) [[code]](https://github.com/nvedant07/stir)
+  - Vedant Nanda, Till Speicher, Camila Kolling, John P. Dickerson, Krishna P. Gummadi, Adrian Weller. *ICML 2022*
+  - Key Word: Representational Similarity; Adversarial Robustness.
+  - <details><summary>Digest</summary> A major challenge in studying robustness in deep learning is defining the set of ``meaningless'' perturbations to which a given Neural Network (NN) should be invariant.
+Most work on robustness implicitly uses a human as the reference model to define such perturbations.
+Our work offers a new view on robustness by using another reference NN to define the set of perturbations a given NN should be invariant to, thus generalizing the reliance on a reference ``human NN'' to any NN.
+This makes measuring robustness equivalent to measuring the extent to which two NNs share invariances, for which we propose a measure called STIR.
+STIR re-purposes existing representation similarity measures to make them suitable for measuring shared invariances.

 - Adversarially trained neural representations may already be as robust as corresponding biological neural representations. [[paper]](https://arxiv.org/abs/2206.11228)
   - Chong Guo, Michael J. Lee, Guillaume Leclerc, Joel Dapello, Yug Rao, Aleksander Madry, James J. DiCarlo.
   - Key Word: Adversarial Robustness; Biological Neural Representation.